 Active Biometric Checks

-Active liveness checks require the user to perform certain actions in front of the camera to prove their identity.
+Active liveness checks require the user to perform specific actions in front of the camera to prove their identity.
 Such actions include blinking, turning the head, following a dot on the screen with the eyes, smiling, etc.

 In this case, if a fraudster is using someone’s documents, they will be scared to go through the active check, or the check will find out that they are faking their identity.

 And while active biometrics may appear like an ideal Anti-Money Laundering (AML) solution, it’s sometimes faced with challenges such as spoofing by fraudsters through presentation attacks.

 Here, a bad actor can trick the system through different tactics; for instance, if the check requires the user to blink, the impersonator can wear a print cut-out of the person they are impersonating and then use the eye cut-out to blink when need be.

 Besides, some fraudsters use more sophisticated tactics such as video replays, deepfakes, and other animation software.

 Generally, active liveness demands more time and effort from the user, which may make impatient users drop out.
 However, customers who want a high level of assurance regarding the safety of their accounts may see this as an ideal verification method.